There is no immediate deadline date to file.

 An application can be obtained by:

 Yes.
-The veteran must be an owner of the property and occupy it as his or her principal residence.
-Co-owners, other than a husband and wife, only get a percentage based on their percent of ownership.
+The surviving spouse must be an owner of the property and occupy it as his or her principal residence.
+Co-owners only get a percentage based on their percent of ownership.

 The exemption will cover the real property taxes for the home and up to one acre of land upon which the home is situated.

-No. This tax relief program is not based on the amount of income you receive each year.
+No. This tax exemption program is not based on the amount of income you receive each year.